 The NGS also work closely with the RHS and National Trust, awarding bursaries to amateur gardeners for community horticultural projects, funding RHS trainees and promoting the benefits of gardens and gardening.

-You can find out more about my NGS Garden at www.rosemarycottagehook.co.uk, on the NGS website and on Facebook and Twitter.
+You can find out more about my NGS Garden at www.rosemarycottagehook.co.uk, and on Facebook and Twitter.